JustinRob1/QR-Project/ReadMe.txt

 Backlog Updates:
-     We have closed 14 User Stories.
+     We have closed 18 User Stories.     <<Updated on March 30th>>

 CRC Cards Updates:
-     The CRC Cards have been updated to match with our actual codes and app.
+     The CRC Cards have been updated to match with our actual codes and app.     <<Updated on March 30th>>

  UML Updates:
-     The UML Diagram has ben updated to match with our acutal codes and app.
+     The UML Diagram has ben updated to match with our acutal codes and app.     <<Updated on March 30th>>